StephenDRoberts/kafka-kotlin-memberhip-example/README.md

 * Just a pass through...

 #### User Repository
-* Handles the creation os new users, utilising the KafkaProducer and the retrieval of users from the state-store (see further information below on handling retrival from a distributed system).
+* Handles the creation of new users, utilising the KafkaProducer and the retrieval of users from the state-store (see further information below on handling retrival from a distributed system).

 #### KafkaProducer
 * Receives a User object to put into the state store.